 He or she is given a blessing by the Rabbi, who often speaks about the child and his personality and accomplishments.
 This is how he or she is welcomed into the adult community of Hebrew worshippers.
 The men can now be counted in the minion, or official number of worshippers required for certain prayers and activities.

 However, unlike being born again in the Christian tradition, the bar mitzvah occurs at a set age, rather than being dependent upon the maturity level and personal decision of the boy or girl.

-For example, in the Bushman tradition, a young man must slay a lion as part of his initiation into the community of men who love God above all things.
+The Bushmen of the Kalahari Desert of Africa.
+In the Bushman tradition, a young man must slay a lion as part of his initiation into the community of men who love God above all things.

 USING THE PHRASE, “THY WILL BE DONE”